AdobeDocs/workfront.en/help/classic/timesheets/timesheets/timesheets-overview.md

 >[!TIP]
 >
->By default, timesheets in the **All Timesheets** tab are not displayed.
-However, the filter area on the left side of the page is&nbsp;pre-populated&nbsp;to display all timesheets associated with the teams that you are part of.
+>By default, timesheets in the **All Timesheets** tab do not display.
+However, the filter area on the left side of the page is&nbsp;pre-populated&nbsp;to allow you to display all timesheets associated with the users that belong to the teams that you are part of after you apply it.
 Do one of the following to display timesheets:
 >
 >* Click **Filter**&nbsp;to display all timesheets assigned to people in your teams.
 >* Modify any filter options, then click **Filter.**